-- Violate dress and grooming standards as communicated in the Student Handbook and district dress code. - Fail to attend school regularly and on time unless excused by a school official. - Engage in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination. - Touch one's own private body parts in a sexual manner. - Engage in consensual hugging, touching, or other displays of affection that interfere with, detract from, or disrupt the school environment. - Gamble.
+- Violate dress and grooming standards as communicated in the Student Handbook and district dress code. - Fail to attend school regularly and on time unless excused by a school official. - Engage in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination. - Touch one's own private body parts in a sexual manner. - Engage in consensual hugging, touching, or other displays of affection that interfere with, detract from, or disrupt the school environment.

-- Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Make false accusations or provide false statements concerning wrongful, unlawful, inappropriate, or illegal conduct alleged to have been committed by another student or district employee, official, or volunteer. - Repeatedly violate other communicated campus or classroom standards of conduct. - Attempt to violate or assist, encourage, promote, or attempt to assist another student in violating the Code of Conduct or help conceal any violation.
+- Gamble. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Make false accusations or provide false statements concerning wrongful, unlawful, inappropriate, or illegal conduct alleged to have been committed by another student or district employee, official, or volunteer. - Enter and/or occupy a bathroom stall with another person or use, without express permission, a bathroom designated for staff and/or single use. - Repeatedly violate other communicated campus or classroom standards of conduct. - Attempt to violate or assist, encourage, promote, or attempt to assist another student in violating the Code of Conduct or help conceal any violation.

 The district may impose campus or classroom rules in addition to those found in the Code.
-These rules may be posted in classrooms or given to the student and may or may not constitute violations of the Code.
+These rules may be posted in classrooms or given to the student and may or may not constitute violations of the Code of Conduct.